EduardR02/GTA-V-LSTM/README.md

 # GTA V LSTM

+# Demo
+Here i disabled traffic and let the model drive, keep in mind that it has been trained to drive fast and overtake (4x sped up):
+![alt text][gif1]

+This and the above gif cover a large part of the highway around the whole map.
+In this particular drive the model only crashed once at the very end.
+![alt text][gif2]

+This is with traffic enabled, the model tries to overtake and not crash.
+I inluded some crashes to show how it reacts (2x sped up):
+![alt text][gif3]

 # Model
 This project combines a CNN, which is used as a feature extractor
 with an LSTM.
 The CNN is an on image net pretrained imported network, like